NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

 *******************

 A single clothes dryer can be entered as a ``/HPXML/Building/BuildingDetails/Appliances/ClothesDryer``.
+If not entered, the simulation will not include a clothes dryer.

   ============================================  =======  ======  ===========  ========  ============  ==============================================
   Element                                       Type     Units   Constraints  Required  Default       Notes